rackerlabs/docs-server-virt/docs/manage-your-hypervisor/manage-hypervisor-hardware/add-ram-to-a-hypervisor.rst

 =======================
-Add Ram to a hypervisor
+Add RAM to a hypervisor
 =======================